Authors: Bojan Stojkovski and Bogdan Iordache

 Before Keboola, Pavel was an accomplished entrepreneur – he founded Atlas Portal, the largest portal network in CEE, and Ataxo, one of the EU’s largest digital agencies in the performing media space, which serviced 15,000 customers with nearly 200 customer support agents.

-With Atlas and Ataxo, Pavel rode the wave of digitalisation in CEE, supporting companies to integrate digital tools, channels and practices in their work.
+With Atlas and Ataxo, Pavel rode the wave of digitalization in CEE, supporting companies to integrate digital tools, channels, and practices in their work.
 After selling Ataxo in 2009, and investing as an angel in a few companies, Pavel was ready for the next step.

 Not Always Good To Be Ahead